On this page

 What is the purpose of an amalgamation or merger?

 Sometimes not-for-profit organisations want to formally join together.
-This may be for a number of reasons – for example, the organisations would be more sustainable and efficient if joined together, or for ease of securing government funding.
+This may be for a number of reasons – for example, the organisations would be more sustainable and efficient if joined together, or it may be easier to secure government funding.

-Two or more organisations can formally join together or merge in a variety of different ways.
-We have explained the difference between an amalgamation and a merger below.
+Two or more organisations can formally join together in a variety of ways.
+We explain the difference between an amalgamation and a merger below.

 More information